 For installing a zip, turn the skirt inside out, and press open your newly-created seam.
 Lay the zipper face-down so that the teeth are aligned with the seam, pin into place, and then using a zipper foot, stitch around the zip from the right side of the skirt to make sure that the zip stays dead-centre on that seam, removing pins as you go.
 When you’ve sewn it into place, just unpick the centre seam to the bottom of the zip, thus revealing the zip, and hey presto!

-Now that you’re finally done, there’s one more step and that’s ironing.
+Now that you’re finally done, there’s one more step and that’s pressing.
 Pin down your pleats again and bust out your iron, using the pattern as a guide, if there is one.
 Crisp pleats make this look, so don’t forget this step!